-Important: Applications should only be submitted for activities that can be safely undertaken in accordance with COVID-19 social distancing or other public health measures.
+IMPORTANT: Applications should only be submitted for activities that can be safely undertaken in accordance with COVID-19 social distancing or other public health measures (see section 2.2).

 Successful projects will need to comply with the relevant social distancing or other public health measures in place at the time the activity is delivered (this includes national, state and/or local government requirements).